JamiuAfolabi/autochek/README.md

 The data was studied and analyzed to get an overview of the project.
 Findings include:

   -Some dates were out of range, hence a function was designed to parse the dates.

-  - The tables form a star schema has included in the ERD diagram
+  - The tables form a star schema has shown in the ERD diagram

   ![alt text](https://github.com/JamiuAfolabi/autochek/blob/main/question_one/ERD.PNG)

+  - There is a relationship between the payment_schedule and repayment_data via the schedule_id and payment_id_pk.
+    The payment_id_pk was parsed by excluding Substring "PAID".
+The resulting output was a foreign key from the payment_schedule table

 Three approaches were considered